 So, stop and assess why you’ve been turned down and then find the card most likely to accept you.
-Every card company has their own criteria for lending, so if one rejected you that doesn’t mean they all will.
+Every card company has their own criteria for lending, so even if one has rejected you, it doesn’t mean that they all will.

-Before you apply again, find out which cards match your profile using our advanced credit matching technology;, this clever service will tell you which credit cards you are most likely to be accepted for, without leaving a footprint on your credit record – so using it won’t affect your credit rating.
+Before you apply again, find out which cards are most likely to accept you.
+Our eligibility check will tell you which credit cards you are most likely to be accepted for, without casting a shadow on your credit record – using it will not affect your credit rating.

-Don’t assume you’ll only get a “bad credit” card, you may be pleasantly surprised.
+Don’t assume you’ll only get a ‘bad credit’ credit card, you may be pleasantly surprised.
 But whatever result you get, use your new credit card to improve your credit rating.

 - Prior County Court Judgements